top of page

 2. Add your attributes: Now label each section with one of the eight attributes listed above.

-3. Ask yourself “Where am I out of 10” with each section: one being the lowest level of confidence and ten being the highest.
+3. Ask yourself, “Where am I out of 10” with each section: one being the lowest level of confidence and ten being the highest.

-4. Rate your level of confidence: Starting from the first section draw an arc from one side to the next for each section level with the number you feel describes your level of confidence best.
+4. Rate your level of confidence: Starting from the first section, draw an arc from one side to the next for each section level with the number you feel describes your level of confidence best.

 5. Take a look at what you see: What shape have you made?
-How many areas have 10s, which areas can you work on?
+How many areas have 10s?
+Which areas can you work on?

 Increase Your Confidence With These Practical Tips

 Self Trust: Do you make decisions with yourself at the centre - do you listen to yourself and meet your own needs?
-If you answered no, you can begin by saying NO to the small things that don’t sit well with you because every time you say YES to them, you’re undermining the trust you have for yourself.
+If you answered no, you can begin by saying NO to the small things that don’t sit well with you because every time you say YES to them, you’re undermining the trust you have in yourself.
 So start by making decisions that feel good for you.

 Social Confidence: The key to growing your social confidence is gradually pushing yourself out of your comfort zone.
 This could be anything from going somewhere with a large group of people, doing something you’ve never done or making a decision for yourself in a social setting, especially if that’s not something you’re used to.